jerrylow/breakpoints/README.md

 $(window).unbind("breakpoint-change.megamenu");
 ```

-### Specific Breakpoints
+### Comparing Specific Breakpoints

 Checking against the current breakpoint and if it matches the criteria execute the callback function.
 This method is **not** constantly listening for changes until the viewport hits the criteria see _Constant Check Example_ below.
-See comparing methods for all available options.
+See [comparing methods](#comparing-methods) for all available options.

 ```js
 // Basic Example